You are Owed Money —

 These prior claims are subject to certain conditions and this list is not exhaustive.

-The law gives priority to the claims of preferred creditors (e.g., numbers 5 and 6 above) over those of other unsecured creditors.
+The law gives priority to the claims of preferred creditors (e.g., bullets 5 and 6 above) over those of other unsecured creditors.

-The claims of ordinary creditors, i.e., creditors who are not secured creditors and don't have priority under section 136 of the BIA, are satisfied on a pro-rata basis: after all secured and preferred creditors have been paid in full, ordinary creditors divide the remaining funds among themselves in proportion to how much each is owed.
+The claims of ordinary creditors, i.e., those who are not secured creditors and don't have priority under section 136 of the BIA, are satisfied on a pro rata basis: after all secured and preferred creditors have been paid in full, ordinary creditors divide the remaining funds among themselves in proportion to how much each is owed.

 The claims of relatives of the bankrupt are treated differently.
 For example, if you are the spouse of a bankrupt who owes you wages, you are considered a "deferred" creditor and will not receive a dividend until all preferred claims and all ordinary claims have been satisfied.